liferay/liferay-docs/develop/tutorials/articles/liferay-faces/configuring-distinct-request-scoped-managed-beans-with-liferay-faces-bridge.markdown

-# Configuring Distinct Request Scoped Managed Beans [](id=distinct-request-scoped-managed-beans-liferay-portal-6-2-dev-guide-en)
+# Configuring Distinct Request Scoped Managed Beans with Liferay Faces Bridge

 Liferay Portal gives you the ability to specify whether or not request attributes are shared among portlets, using the